Greginkansas/-openhab-openhab1wiki/Modbus-Binding.md

 **Note: note that INCREASE and DECREASE ignore valuetype when using the previously polled value.
 Thus, it is not recommended to use INCREASE and DECREASE commands with other than `valuetype=uint16`**

 ### Modbus RTU over TCP
-Some devices use modbus RTU Over Ethernet.
-This is usually Modbus RTU encapsulation in an Ethernet Packet.
-So, it does not work with Modbus TCP binding since it is Modbus with a special header and its not supported by Openhab Modbus Binding.
-You can use a Virtual Serial Port Server, to emulate a COM Port and Bind it with OpenHab with Modbus Serial.
+Some devices uses modbus RTU over TCP.
+This is usually Modbus RTU encapsulation in an ethernet packet.
+So, those devices does not work with Modbus TCP binding since it is Modbus with a special header.
+Also Modbus RTU over TCP is not supported by Openhab Modbus Binding.
+But there is a workaround: you can use a Virtual Serial Port Server, to emulate a COM Port and Bind it with OpenHab unsing Modbus Serial.